ruggieroa/codefights/README.md

 # codefights
-My solutions to problems found on codefights,com
+My solutions to problems found on www.codefights.com